Crazy Eddie

-Crazy Eddie was a consumer electronics chain in the Northeastern United States.
-The chain was started in 1969 in New York City by businessmen Eddie and Sam M. Antar, and was previously named ERS Electronics (ERS stood for Eddie, Rose and Sam; Rose and Sam were Eddie's parents).
-The chain rose to prominence throughout the New York metropolitan area as much for its prices as for its memorable radio and television commercials, featuring a frenetic, "crazy" character played by radio DJ Jerry Carroll (who copied most of his sales patter from early television commercial pioneer, used car and electronics salesman Earl "Madman" Muntz).
-At its peak, Crazy Eddie had 43 stores in four states and reported more than $300 million in sales.
+Crazy Eddie was a consumer electronics retail chain in the Northeastern United States.
+It was founded in 1969 in New York City by Eddie Antar and Sam M. Antar and initially operated as ERS Electronics, named for its three initial partners: Eddie Antar, Ronnie Gindi, and Eddie's father Sam M. Antar.
+The chain expanded in the New York metropolitan area and became known for discount pricing and extensive radio and television advertising featuring spokesperson Jerry Carroll.
+At its peak, Crazy Eddie operated 43 stores in four states and reported more than $300 million in sales.

-Almost from the beginning, Crazy Eddie engaged in fraudulent business practices, including under-reporting income, skimming sales taxes, and paying employees off the books.
-These practices, in conjunction with aggressive sales tactics, enabled Crazy Eddie to significantly undercut competitors and grow rapidly.
-During the process of going public, Crazy Eddie continued to engage in fraud, over-reporting profits, inflating inventory and duping auditors.
-Unable to sustain his fraudulent business practices, co-founder Eddie Antar cashed in millions of dollars' worth of stock and resigned from the company in December 1986.
-Crazy Eddie's board of directors approved the sale of the company in November 1987.
-The entire Antar family was immediately removed from the business.
-The new owners quickly discovered the true extent of the Antar family's fraud, but were unable to turn around Crazy Eddie's quickly declining fortunes.
-In 1989, the company filed for bankruptcy and was liquidated.
+The company engaged in fraudulent business practices, including underreporting income, skimming sales tax receipts, and paying employees off the books.
+During the process of becoming a public company, it continued to engage in fraud, including overstating profits and inflating inventory.
+Eddie Antar resigned from the company in December 1986 after selling company stock.
+In November 1987, the board approved the sale of the company and members of the Antar family were removed from management.
+In 1989, Crazy Eddie filed for bankruptcy and was liquidated.

-In February 1987, the United States Attorney's Office for the District of New Jersey commenced a federal grand jury investigation into the financial activities of Crazy Eddie.
-In September of that year, the United States Securities and Exchange Commission initiated an investigation into alleged violations of federal securities laws by certain Crazy Eddie officers and employees.
-Eddie Antar was eventually charged with a series of crimes.
-Antar fled to Israel in February 1990, but was returned to the United States in January 1993 to stand trial.
-His 1993 conviction on fraud charges was overturned, but he eventually pleaded guilty in 1996.
-In 1997, Antar was sentenced to eight years in prison and was subject to numerous fines.
-He was released from prison in 1999, and died in 2016.
+In February 1987, the United States Attorney's Office for the District of New Jersey began a federal grand jury investigation into Crazy Eddie's finances.
+In September 1987, the United States Securities and Exchange Commission initiated an investigation into alleged violations of federal securities laws by company officers and employees.
+Eddie Antar later fled to Israel in February 1990 and was returned to the United States in January 1993.
+His 1993 conviction on fraud charges was overturned on appeal, and he later pleaded guilty in 1996.
+In 1997, Antar was sentenced to eight years in prison and assessed fines.
+He was released in 1999 and died in 2016.